ryanlundqvist/ryanlundqvist.github.io/_pages/about.md

 On campus I'm the Director of Content for `Data Science GT`, providing in-person weekly lectures to 120+ students on machine learning and data science, as well as mentoring student data science projects for the club.

+Previous research on generative AI research platforms at the Expressive Machinery Lab, and research into snake species identifcation for the SnakeCLEF competition (`Published CLEF2024`)

 <!---
 During Summer 2024 I worked as a SDE Intern at `Amazon` in AWS, on the Managed Data Services team for EC2 (Core Compute).
 At Amazon, I worked on a data snapshot ETL platform for EC2 control plane data.